BIGCAT-COVID19/ISMB2021-workshop/Preparation.md

 **Contact**

 Feel free to contact us in case you have problems installing the software or packages (ideally before the workshop!).<br/>
-Submit an Issue in the [Issue Tracker](https://github.com/BIGCAT-COVID19/ISMB2021-workshop/issues) and we will get back to you as soon as possible.
+Submit an issue in the [Issue Tracker](https://github.com/BIGCAT-COVID19/ISMB2021-workshop/issues) and we will get back to you as soon as possible.